VirgilSecurity/virgil-crypto-javascript/README.md

 ## Installation

 ### NPM

-This is a pre-release version, so for now you will need to specify the `@next` tag when installing
+The recommended way is to install from npm:

 ```sh
 npm install virgil-crypto@next